silviot/edx-platform-wiki/XBlock-Peak-Confusion-notes.md

 - Use of `handler_prefix` to implement JS `handler_url` code
 - `ErrorModules` and `ErrorDescriptors` don't act like the `XModule`s and `XModuleDescriptor`s they replace
     - Use `ErrorMixin` instead that has an `is_error` attribute, and possibly overrides views with debugging info?
+- XBlock javascript must use AMD (and the python API should encourage/support that)

 Old-to-new conversions: